 In a moment you will hear Part 3.
-Now look at the guestions for Part 3 Exercise 1.
+Now look at the questions for Part 3 Exercise 1.

-our health, and ng a tick in the Listen to the following interview about the benefits of sunlight to our health, and then indicate whether each statement is true or false by putting a tick in the appropriate box.
+o our health, and

+Listen to the following interview about the benefits of sunlight to our health, and then answer the questions below.